 The height of a pedal exerciser may be more important to some than it is to others.
 It all depends on how you plan to exercise when using the pedal exercisers.

-It’s always better to think ahead and get the most from your money, so if you plan on using the mini exerciser after recovery, choose one that is better suited (low profile) for a desk.
+It’s always better to think ahead and get the most for your money, so if you plan on using the mini exerciser after recovery, choose one that is better suited (low profile) for a desk.

 What’s great about mini pedal exercisers is they weigh a fraction of the weight of an upright stationary exercise bike, a pedal exerciser generally weighs around 5lb-15lb.